 Its Editorial Board is drawn from members of the French Section of the Department of Modern, Languages and Cultures at the University of Nottingham, with the support of an International Advisory Board.
 Through the publication of general and special numbers covering a range of thematic and theoretical perspectives, the journal aims to represent established as well as new and emerging areas of research in the field of French studies.

-Stephen Bamforth, Kathryn Batchelor, Rosemary Chapman, Kaya Davies Heyon, Rebecca Ford, Richard Francis, Yves Gilonne, Thomas Goddard, Diana Knight, Jeremy Lane, John Marks, Pierre-Alexis Mével, Sheila Perry, Jean-Xavier Ridon, Hannah Scott, Katherine Shingler, Paul Smith, Judith Still, Eva Szypula, Olivia Walsh, Kathrin Yacavone
+Stephen Bamforth, Rosemary Chapman, Rebecca Ford, Richard Francis, Yves Gilonne, Thomas Goddard, Rhiannon Harries, Paul Hegarty, Diana Knight, Jeremy Lane, John Marks, Pierre-Alexis Mével, Sheila Perry, Jean-Xavier Ridon, Hannah Scott, Katherine Shingler, Paul Smith, Judith Still, Eva Szypula, Olivia Walsh, Kathrin Yacavone

 External Board Members: